-Monitoring will be initiated where students have failed to make adequate progress.
-They will be identified by the SENDCO, who will consult with all staff and parents, as well as the pupil.
+Pupils will be identified by the SENDCO, who will consult with all staff and parents, as well as the pupil.
 Following evaluation of the school's interventions and assessment of the child, the SENDCO will identify provision from within the school's resources that are designed to meet the student's needs.
 Such interventions may include:

-- additional planning of learning programmes. - provision of different learning materials or specialist equipment. - additional staff training. - Skills clubs - targeted support from a Teaching Assistant.
+- additional planning of learning programmes - provision of different learning materials or specialist equipment - additional staff training - targeted support from a Teaching Assistant.